dolthub/docs/content/reference/sql/server/replication.md

 ## Failover

-If the master database processing writes fails, queries will either need to be routed to a replica, or queue/fail until the master restarts.
+If the primary database processing writes fails, queries will either need to be routed to a replica, or queue / fail until the primary restarts.
 We do not have a purpose-built solution or documentation for failover recovery yet.

-In the meantime, it is possible to use push/pull replication to maintain a standby server.
-If the primary server fails, the standby and proxy would need to walk through a series of steps to create a new primary:
+In the meantime, it is possible to use push / pull replication to maintain a standby server.
+If the primary server fails, the standby and proxy would need to walk through a series of steps to create a new
+primary:

 1. Standby server disables read-only mode if it was used as a read replica previously.
-2. Standby server recovers the most recent transactions, either from the remote middleman or a primary backup.
+1. Standby server recovers the most recent transactions, either from the remote middleman or a primary backup.
-3. Standby sets the replication source configuration to push on write.
+1. Standby sets replication varaibles to push on write.
-4. Proxy layer directs write queries to the formerly standby, now primary server.
+1. Proxy layer directs write queries to the formerly standby, now primary server.

 ## Multi-Master

-We do not have specific solutions or documentation to run Dolt as an OLTP database with multiple masters.
+We do not have specific solutions or documentation to run Dolt as an OLTP database with multiple primaries.
 It is possible to connect several write targets with a common remote middleman, but they would need to reconcile merge conflicts in the same way an offline Dolt database does.
 Providing a transactional layer to enforce multi-master (to avoid merge conflicts) or a way to automatically resolve merge conflicts is necessary to run Dolt as a multi-master database effectively.